cedarRed123/TheCapitalWonderland/README.md

 9. open C:\Modlists\TCW\__DXVK
 10. copy the contents of the folder `__DXVK` into the root folder of the game.
 If you are prompted to overwrite a file, select yes.

-# Nvidia GPU you'll also need to following
+Nvidia GPU users you'll also need to following, others can skip

+> enable the flip model
+>
 > 1. Download the [premade Nvidia Driver Profile](https://performance.moddinglinked.com/files/FO-NvidiaProfile.nip) for Fallout New Vegas and Fallout 3.
 > 2. Download [Nvidia Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector/releases/latest).
 > Extract the archive and run the program.